broadinstitute/cellprofiler-on-Terra/README.md

 pass the `.cppipe` file and a path to the relevant images in a google bucket, and the workflow will spin up one VM on Google Cloud, per your specifications, and run the CellProfiler pipeline there.
-Output can either be a tarball (located wherever Terra chooses) or the output files can optionally be extracted and copied to a Google bucket location of choice.
+Output can either be a tarball (called "output.tar.gz", and located wherever Terra chooses) or the output files can optionally be extracted and copied to a Google bucket location of choice (see the optional input `output_directory_gsurl`).

 #### Required inputs:
 - `input_directory_gsurl`: gsURL of Google bucket with image files